AlokDas1234/Django-Charm/README.md

 ---

-# Project Name
+# django-charm
-A brief description of your Python package and its purpose.
+This package aims to create  django project and app  executing one single command (Including the views.py and index.html)

 ## Table of Contents
 - [Installation](#installation)